-GOOD PRACTICE GUIDANCE NOTE FOR SECTIONS Suggested Actions for Section Chairs and Standing Committees to increase Fellowship Diversity
+GOOD PRACTICE GUIDANCE NOTE FOR SECTIONS

+Suggested Actions for Section Chairs and Standing Committees to increase Fellowship Diversity

 - 1. This short document is suggestive not prescriptive.
 It is expected that Sections will adapt the suggested actions to their own needs and circumstances.
-It is assumed that research criteria - 2. is always the fundamental criterion by which possible candidates for the Fellowship (and the Corresponding Fellowship) are judged.
-Sections are advised to be pro-active and unrelenting, if they are not already, in trying to increase the diversity of the individuals that are balloted for the Fellowship (and Corresponding Fellowship). - 3.
-Section Chairs and SSC members should see it as their responsibility to take the initiative in identifying suitably qualified (that is, intellectually outstanding) individuals from under-represented groups.
-Although, in principle, 'under-represented groups' include all 'legally protected categories' as defined by equality legislation, in practice most Sections will probably need to focus primarily on trying to increase diversity in terms of gender, age, geographical location (non-Golden Triangle institutions) and ethnicity.
+It is assumed that research excellence is always the fundamental criterion by which possible candidates for the Fellowship (and the Corresponding Fellowship) are judged.
+Sections are advised to be pro- active and unrelenting, if they are not already, in trying to increase the diversity of the individuals that are balloted for the Fellowship (and Corresponding Fellowship). - 2.
+Section Chairs and SSC members should see it as their responsibility to take the initiative in identifying suitably qualified (that is, intellectually outstanding) individuals from underrepresented groups.
+Although, in principle, 'under-represented groups' include all 'legally protected categories' as defined by equality legislation, in practice most Sections will probably need to focus primarily on trying to increase diversity in terms of gender, age, and ethnicity.
+It is also suggested that geographical location is taken into consideration (non-Golden Triangle institutions)